jmcdo29/ogma/packages/platform-express/README.md

 # `@ogma/platform-express`

-The `ExpressInterceptorService` parser for the `OgmaInterceptor`.
+The `ExpressInterceptorParser` parser for the `OgmaInterceptor`.
 This plugin class parses Express request and response object to be able to successfully log the data about the request.
 For more information, check out [the @ogma/nestjs-module](../nestjs-module/README.md) documentation.

 ## Installation